Wisconsin Ignition Interlock Device Laws

 2. Who is subject to IID installation?

 It’s also important to note that once you’re given the requirement to install an IID, it includes every vehicle owned by or registered to the offender.
+The offender is not permitted to drive a vehicle without an IID while their privileges are restricted.

 3. How long will I need to have the device installed?